-During regular school hours, student vehicles must be parked in the Village Parking lot, the lot adjacent to the football field, or in the student parking section of the high school parking lot.
-Student cars should not be parked on village streets, in the middle school parking lot, in the upper lot on the northeast side of the district office, or in the parking lot north of the gymnasium.
+Any potential vehicle that a student would drive to school must be registered with the high school office.
+Please complete and submit a form that includes the information of each car and a parent or guardian signature.
+During regular school hours, student vehicles must be parked in the Village Parking lot or in the student parking section of the high school parking lot.
+Please see the diagrams on the following page.
+Student cars should not be parked on village streets, in the Middle School parking lot, in the upper lot on the northeast side of the district office, in the parking lot by the greenhouse, or in the parking lot north of the gymnasium.
 Once parked, these vehicles are not to be entered or moved until dismissal time.
-The school district accepts no responsibility or liability for any damages to cars parked in the village lot or on school property.
-A ten mile per hour speed limit exists within the parking lot.
+The school district accepts no responsibility or liability for any damage to cars parked in the village lot or on school property.
+A ten mile per hour speed limit exists while in the parking lot.
 Streets in the vicinity of the school carry a fifteen mile per hour limit when children are present.
-The school administration may revoke the privilege of any student to drive a motor vehicle to school for failure to comply with these regulations and suspension of the student for driving his/her vehicle during school hours may result.
+The school administration may revoke the privilege of any student to drive a motor vehicle to school or park in the school lots or Village lot for failure to comply with these regulations.
+Further disciplinary action may take place in addition to loss of driving/parking privileges.

-No students should be driving/sitting in their own cars or riding/sitting in others' cars during the school day (including lunch periods) without permission from the school principal or his/her designated adult supervisor.
-Violations of this policy will result in a one-day (in-school or out-of-school) suspension.
+Students should not be driving/sitting in their own cars or riding/sitting in others' cars during the school day including lunch periods.
+Violations of this policy may result in disciplinary action.
 Students should not be loitering in the parking lots before or after school.